oauthstuff/draft-oauth-par/main.md

 Depending on client type and authentication method, the request might also include the `client_id` parameter.

-According to Security BCP [@I-D.ietf-oauth-security-topics] the request MUST also include the PKCE parameters:
+According to the Security BCP [@I-D.ietf-oauth-security-topics] the request MUST also include the PKCE parameters:

 * `code_challenge` and
 * `code_challenge_method`